matloff/TidyverseSkeptic/README.md

 As a long-time teacher of programming languages (C, C++, Java, Pascal, Python, R, assembly language, etc.), I find the promotion of pipes troubling.
 The piped version hides the fact that **g()** and **h()** have an argument, which is invisible in the pipe expression.
+This adds confusion to the already-difficult process of learning the functions concept.

 Or if **w()** say, were to have two arguments, the first one being used in the pipe, that argument would be hidden, making it appear that there